nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

             ``` { .text .no-copy }
             ${INGRESS_IP} == *.ocp-cluster.example.com
             ```

 ## Overview of Assisted Installation Process

 Assisted Installer does the following:

--   Provides RHCOS and OCP installation binaries in a CD-ROM ISO file
+-   Provides Red Hat Core Operating System (RHCOS) and OCP installation binaries in a CD-ROM ISO file
--   Once the OCP VMs (Master and Worker) nodes are booted with this CD-ROM ISO file, using the SSH public key the VMs connect to Red Hat Console
+-   The OCP VMs/nodes (Control plane and Worker) are booted with this CD-ROM ISO file
--   VMs show in Assisted Installer page (Red Hat Console) and the administrator begins the installation process
+-   VMs show in Assisted Installer page (Red Hat Console)
+-   The administrator chooses the role of the VMs (Control plane and worker nodes)
--   Assisted installer will choose one of the Master VMs to serve the Bootstrap role during cluster installation
+-   Assisted installer will choose one of the Control plane VM to serve the Bootstrap role during cluster installation
 -   Red Hat Console will manage and monitor the installation process from start to finish
--   Upon successful installation of a OCP cluster the following will be
+-   Upon successful installation of a OCP cluster the following will be provided:
-    provided:
     -   KUBECONFIG file for `oc` command line access
     -   Configurable DNS entries for OCP Cluster access

-!!!info "About Assisted Installer"

-       Assisted Installer feature is in GA [General Availability](https://cloud.redhat.com/blog/openshift-assisted-installer-is-now-generally-available) as of July 2022.

-       The OCP clusters deployed using Assisted Installers can be used for production, testing and development purposes conforming to these [pre-requisites](https://cloud.redhat.com/blog/using-the-openshift-assisted-installer-service-to-deploy-an-openshift-cluster-on-metal-and-vsphere#:~:text=Pre%2Drequisites,required%20for%20accessing%20the%20cluster).

 ### High Level Installation Steps

 At a high level, we will do the following to get a OCP cluster deployed using Assisted Installer:

 1. Provision OCP Cluster in Red Hat Console
 2. Generate CD-ROM ISO URL
-3. Provision OCP Infrastructure - Create Master and Worker VMs in your Nutanix cluster
+3. Provision OCP Infrastructure - Create Control plane and worker VMs in your Nutanix cluster
 4. Nutanix AHV cluster using Terraform infrastructure as code
 5. Install OCP Cluster from Red Hat Console (portal)